lwilsonn03/Reminders/README.md

 - Zen mode- displays no information about the time of the next reminder.
 Only widget is a back button.
 - Customizable reminder message
 - Cleaner GUI and consistent window size

+Update September 2, 2024:
+  I haven't intended to abandon this project but I also haven't worked on it in a long time.
+I hope to pick it back up when time permits.